Endpoint management and RMM platform

 |---|---|---|

-| Primary job | GenticFlow is built around endpoint-grounded ticket investigation, governed remediation, verification, and closure. | NinjaOne is primarily built around endpoint management, monitoring, patching, scripting, remote access, automation, or MSP operations. |
+| Primary job | GenticFlow is built around device-grounded ticket investigation, approved fixes, verification, and closure. | NinjaOne is primarily built around endpoint management, monitoring, patching, scripting, remote access, automation, or MSP operations. |

-| Automation model | Decides what to check next from ticket context and endpoint state, then acts when the issue is within a supported class. | Runs configured policies, scripts, monitors, patch rules, automations, and in some platforms AI-assisted or autonomous actions. |
+| Automation model | Decides what to check next from ticket context and endpoint state, then acts when the issue is within a supported class. | Runs configured policies, scripts, monitors, patch rules, automations, and in some platforms AI-assisted actions. |

-| Ticket relationship | Treats the ticket as the work order and writes the investigation, commands, verification, and closure receipt back. | Often creates, updates, or works beside tickets through PSA or service desk integrations. |
+| Ticket relationship | Treats the ticket as the work order and writes the investigation, commands, verification, and a complete resolution record back. | Often creates, updates, or works beside tickets through PSA or service desk integrations. |

-| Human role | The AI engineer handles the routine diagnostic loop and escalates with findings when it cannot close safely. | Technicians still own much of the operating model: what policies exist, which automations are trusted, and when a case needs human judgment. |
+| Technician role | GenticFlow handles the routine diagnostic loop and escalates with findings when it cannot close safely. | Technicians still own much of the operating model: what policies exist, which automations are trusted, and when a case needs technician judgment. |

-| Best combined use | Use GenticFlow as the reasoning and closure layer for supported endpoint tickets. | Keep it as the monitoring, patching, remote access, and endpoint management layer. |
+| Best combined use | Use GenticFlow as the system of action that investigates and fixes common support issues on the affected endpoint in real time. | Keep it as the monitoring, patching, remote access, and endpoint management layer. |

 The pilot test that matters